msndie/Cinema/README.md

 </details>
 </details>

-This is a site for movie theater, it will be developed more in next project called CinemaSpringBoot.
+This is a site for movie theater, it will be developed more in next project called <a href="https://github.com/msndie/CinemaSpringBoot">CinemaSpringBoot</a>.

 In this project we use:
 - Spring Controllers